 ACSA is governed by a member-elected Management Committee comprising of a Chair, Vice-Chair, Secretary, Treasurer, at least two General Members and a representative of the Host Organisation.
 Committee members are elected at ACSA’s Annual General Meeting and terms of office are for two years.
-ACSA is also supported by a part-time Support Officer and a Social Media Moderator.
+ACSA is supported by a part-time National Coordinator and a Social Media Moderator.

 If you are interested in joining the Management Committee, make sure you join ACSA as a Member and stay tuned for calls for nominations via our Newsletter.

-Key Focus Areas: Funding body reporting and liaison; Overseeing the Strategic Plan milestones and its evaluation, ACSA National Coordinator supervision.
+Key Focus Areas: Funding body reporting and liaison; MoU relationships, Overseeing the Strategic Plan milestones and its evaluation, ACSA National Coordinator supervision.

 Vice Chair (Canberra)